 Shortest Liverpool to Dublin flight duration: 55 minutes

-It's hard to look past Dublin's rich beer and spirits heritage as a visitor (both the Guinness Storehouse and the Old Jameson Distillery are must-sees), but if you manage it, there's the fantastic Dublin Zoo, the Glasnevin Museum and two famous cathedrals.
+Dublin's rich beer and spirits heritage offers an opportunity to explore some famous distilleries (both the Guinness Storehouse and the Old Jameson Distillery are must-sees).
+For their family, there's the fantastic Dublin Zoo, the Glasnevin Museum and two famous cathedrals.

-If you can make it out even further, Wicklow Mountains National Park, which is a short drive south of the city, has some stunning walks and vistas.
+If you can make it beyond the centre, Wicklow Mountains National Park is a short drive south of the city, and boasts stunning walks and vistas.

 London Gatwick to Barcelona flight duration: 2 hours

-Barcelona is famous for its striking architecture, golden beaches and late night fiestas, but in recent years it has attracted some of the most exciting restaurants, cafes, chefs and retailers to its shore.
+Barcelona is famous for its striking architecture, golden beaches and late night fiestas, but in recent years, it's become home to some of the most exciting restaurants, cafes, chefs and retailers in the world.

 Whether you're thirsty for a cold brew coffee or a refreshing craft ale, there's always somewhere tucked away among the quaint streets.

-If you're in Barcelona for a breath of fresh air, there is surfing on the beaches and hiking in the mountains.
-Of course, the many parks – including the famous Park Güell, designed by modernist architect, Antoni Gaudì – offer a great opportunity to stretch the legs.
+If you're in Barcelona for a breath of fresh air, there's surfing on the beaches and hiking in the mountains.
+Of course, the many parks – including the famous Park Güell, designed by modernist architect, Antoni Gaudì – offer great opportunities to stretch the legs.

 Shortest Manchester to Copenhagen flight duration: 1 hour 55 minutes

-If you're lucky enough to fly into Copenhagen on a clear day, you will be instantly struck by the colour and beauty of its buildings.
+If you're lucky enough to fly into Copenhagen on a clear day, you'll be instantly struck by the colour and beauty of its buildings.

-You may catch a glimpse of Copenhagen's famous Tivoli Gardens amusement park, which sits in the heart of the city and is the second oldest of its kind in the world.
+You may catch a glimpse of Copenhagen's famous Tivoli Gardens amusement park, which is nestled in the heart of the city and is the second oldest of its kind in the world.
 It's a great place to take the kids for an afternoon of fun.

-To see as much of the city in as quick a time as possible, catch a boat from the Nyhavn waterfront and enjoy a tour of the harbour, as many of Copenhagen's most iconic features lie on its banks.
+To see as much of the city in as little time as possible, catch a boat from the Nyhavn waterfront and enjoy a tour of the harbour, as many of Copenhagen's most iconic features lie on its banks.

 Shortest London Gatwick to Salzburg: 1 hour 55 minutes

-Are you a fan of music?
-Then Salzburg is the city for you!
+Music fan?
+Salzburg is the city for you!
 Visit Mozart's birthplace on Getreidegasse, now a museum to his music and life.
-Next, visit the famous steps in the gardens surrounding Mirabell Palace where the Von Trapp family sang 'Do-Re-Mi' in The Sound of Music.
+Next, check out the famous steps in the gardens surrounding Mirabell Palace where the Von Trapp family sang 'Do-Re-Mi' in The Sound of Music.

-After your family has worked up an appetite there is only one thing to satisfy it: a Mozartkugel.
+After you've worked up an appetite, there's only one thing to satisfy it: a Mozartkugel.
 A core made from marzipan, nougat and pistachio is coated in delicious chocolate and wrapped in gold foil.
 First sold in the late 1800s, these delicious treats are named after Salzburg's most famous son.

 Shortest Edinburgh to Oslo flight duration: 1 hour 45 minutes

-Situated at the head of the Oslofjord, Norway's capital has a number of great attractions dedicated to the nation’s seafaring heritage, including the Viking Ship Museum and the Fram Museum, which contains a record-breaking wooden polar explorer.
+Located at the head of the Oslofjord, Norway's capital has a number of great attractions dedicated to the nation’s seafaring heritage, including the Viking Ship Museum and the Fram Museum.
+The latter contains a record-breaking wooden polar explorer.

-If you are lucky enough to visit Oslo while the sun is shining, a walk through the Vigelandsparken is a must.
-Alternatively, the Oslo Opera House is an impressive and interesting building, both inside and out.
+If you're lucky enough to visit Oslo while the sun is shining, a walk through the Vigelandsparken is a must.
+Alternatively, the Oslo Opera House is an impressive and fascinating building, both inside and out.

-One of the top ten cleanest cities in the world, Oslo is a breath of fresh air to tourists who have travelled Western Europe’s more familiar capitals.
+One of the top ten cleanest cities in the world, Oslo is a breath of fresh air to tourists who've travelled Western Europe’s more familiar capitals.

 Shortest London Luton to Berlin flight duration: 1 hour 45 minutes

-Berlin is arguably one of the nightlife capitals of the world, but if you're visiting for culture then you will be far from disappointed.
+Berlin is arguably one of the nightlife capitals of the world, but if you're visiting for culture, you won't be disappointed.